nmdis1999/ReFuzzer/README.md

 # Compiler Fuzzing Seed Generator

-A tool that leverages Large Language Models (LLM) to generate seeds for compiler fuzzing.
+A tool that leverages open-source Large Language Models (LLMs) to generate and repair seeds for compiler fuzzing.

+## Features

+- Blackbox fuzzer to generate C programs using Ollama model
+- ReFuzzer component to repair and validate generated code by fixing compilation and runtime errors

 ## Prerequisites